Rubicen/fullproject/README.txt

 This is where the file has been downloaded.
 Once this has occured, you need to navigate to the file downloaded using the opening panel *(see above for the open panel information)* to start the file in the VAMIX app.
 From there, you can continue with whatever operations (VAMIX BASED) you wish.

 FAILURE:
-If the VAMIX system fails, then either the URL that was entered is not correct, or your connection is not currently running/is having problems.
-Try again at a later time upon checking connection and check the URL as well to make sure that the problem does not lie there.
-If the problem persists, then please contact logan.horton@live.com for a bug report.
+If the VAMIX system fails, it will give a general message describing how the download failed.
+This information can be used to resolve the problem and try the download again.

 --------------------------------------------------------------------
 Editing the audio